Professor of Mathematics

 Ph.D.
 (Mathematics) 1992, Massachusetts Institute of Technology

-Debra Borkovitz is an associate professor of Mathematics.
+Debra Borkovitz is a professor of Mathematics.
 She received her PhD from the Massachusetts Institute of Technology in Combinatorics.

 Her primary area of current interest is mathematics education, especially for pre-service teachers, with specific interests in developing curriculum materials, educating future leaders in math education, using technology, and developing community amongst mathematics instructors.